Mixing Valente's “It Don’t Matter” with UAD Plug-Ins

 Whenever I have a track in the mix that I want to showcase, but don't want it to overwhelm, I reach for the Cooper.

 I wanted the backgrounds as a constantly moving presence.
-To that end, I added the BOSS® CE-1 Chorus Ensemble plug-in, my favorite chorus.
+To that end, I added the Brigade Chorus Pedal plug-in, my favorite chorus.

 I used the Teletronix “Gray” LA-2A from the Teletronix® LA-2A Classic Leveler Collection to gently squeeze the backgrounds and keep them "tidy."
 The CE-1 also helps deliver a different timbre than the lead vocal, while also giving the part movement.